vryy/4C/doc/readthedocs/problemtypes.rst

 **General**

 This problemtype considers the transport of a scalar variable through a domain.
-Such a scalar could be the temperature (which is usually treated by PROBLEMTYP Thermo), but also any other field quantity.
+Such a scalar could be the temperature (which is usually treated by PROBLEMTYPE Thermo), but also any other field quantity.

 **Elements and Degrees of freedom**